The First Sin: Chapter 01

 Tårik mustered a grin for his commanding officer.
 “I’ll try, sir.”

 An unexpected growl drew their attention.
-A woman led a nakishnik out of a nearby stable.
+Kalaanë, second in command, led a nakishnik out of a nearby stable.
 The animal’s glossy spotted fur and dark scales caught the morning light, as did the long, curving sabers hanging below its upper lip as it padded along behind her.
 It was already tacked up with saddle and armor in the clan’s colors; the woman took it by the halter and tethered it to a wide hitching post standing in the building’s shadow.

 Tårik watched her as she gave the warmount a scratch behind its round ear.
 It angled its head appreciatively, then shook itself as she worked her way along its side, checking the tack.
-Elaborate braids, not entirely hidden by her frill, crowned her head to keep her neck cool.
-The braids’ rich berry color flared to magenta as she moved in and out of the bright sunlight.
+Elaborate braids, not entirely hidden by the frill framing her face, crowned her head to keep her neck cool.
+The braids’ rich berry-red color flared to magenta as she moved in and out of the bright sunlight.
 She kept her dusky purple wings aloft, fanning them around her armored body as the outdoor heat quickly seeped in.

 “Åldråmí, Tårik.”